Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 One utilizes the time decentered scheme in \aimpl=0.6, while the time centered scheme in the explicit code (\aimpl=0.5) is used in other directory of molecular dynamics simulations.
 Four physical units are, i) time: 1/wpe (c/wpe: electron inertia length), ii) length: c/wpe, iii) mass: electron mass, and iv) charge: electron charge.
 The program is written in Fortran 2003 and is coded for parallelization by MPI ver.3.
 The title, major references, and remarks of this simulation code are written in the top of the @mrg37_023A.f03 file.
-Major subroutines are named /fulmov/, /emfild/, /cfpsol/, which are used in every time step.
+Major subroutines are named /fulmov/, /emfild/ and /cfpsol/, which are advanced in every time step.

 By the implicit scheme it is free from the Courant condition, that is, Dx(length)/Dt(time step) >< c, the speed of light.
 For the backward differential scheme in \aimpl > 0.5, a time step may be Dt~ 1.2/ \wpe in order to dump out plasma oscillations at plasma frequency \omega_e= \wpe - small noises.
 But, actually Dt*\wce > 10 is required for electron tracking.